dborisenko/dborisenko.github.io/_posts/2017-06-18-how-to-build-scala-tiny-backend-on-amazon-aws-lambda.markdown

 addSbtPlugin("com.gilt.sbt" % "sbt-aws-lambda" % "0.4.2")
 ```

-Add the `AwsLambdaPlugin` auto-plugin and s3-bucket name (the actual lambda binary will be stored there) to your `build.sbt`:
+Add the `AwsLambdaPlugin` auto-plugin and s3-bucket name (the actual lambda binary will be stored there) to your `build.sbt`.
+We also need additional library dependencies to be able to handle lambda input (`aws-lambda-java-core`).

 ```scala
 enablePlugins(AwsLambdaPlugin)